jermsam/Feathers-Scss-Postgres-Chat-App/README.md

 # Feathers-Scss-Postgres-Chat-App

-> A chat app styled with Scss and Served with a Restful and Websocket API built  using feathersjs and sequelize with postgresql.
+> A chat app styled with Scss and Served with a Restful and Websocket API built  using feathersjs and sequelize with postgresql (or heroku postgres in production).
 > In this particular example, I showcase how to:
  - send private message events only to the target recipient and sender and public ones only to authenticated users.
  - disable ssl verification for [Heroku Postgres](https://devcenter.heroku.com/changelog-items/852)